LearnersGuild/learning-os/GLOSSARY.md

 A player stat that reflects the player's behavior, habits & value alignment.

-# Meta-Learning

-Learning how to learn.

-As defined by [John Biggs][john-biggs-cite]: "being aware of and taking control of one’s own learning".
-Meta-learning is how learners develop agency in their own growth, and how they become effective mentors for other learners.

 # Pair Up

 A Pair Up happens once a player has claimed all the abilities in a skill level's ability set and is ready to level up.
 A higher ranked player pairs with the player who is claiming a skill level, and checks off their abilities through working together on a challenge, or a code review.
 Players must pair up at least twice, and have all their abilities checked off in order to level up.